ddeveloper72/spirographs-py/README.md

 Ok, so we have a dot.
 But how does one draw a a circle, comprised of multiple dots, all 5 radians apart?
 So... what if the 1st dot is on the X-axis.
-That means Y is 0 and the angle, $\theta$ is also 0 degrees and x is some value bigger than 0  so pick 5, then the coordinate is (5,0).
+That means Y is 0 and the angle, &#920; is also 0 degrees and x is some value bigger than 0  so pick 5, then the coordinate is (5,0).
 This is handy, because 5 is the number of r, the radius as well.
 The next coordinate depends on two constants.
-The new value for $\theta$ and the constant for *r*.
+The new value for &#920; and the constant for *r*.
 With these two knowns, we can solve for the unknown, x and y.
 See the pattern?
 When we use python to do the math, it uses a tool called Turtle to act as the pen on paper.
 In Turn, as the math is done from within the structure of a function, Turtle animates the drawing process- like a stop motion animation.
 Calculate dot, draw dot, calculate next dot, draw dot.
 You and I see the magic of a beautiful curve, the result of loads and loads of mathematical computations to determine the values of (x,y).

 So now we know how to draw a circle.
 But this isn't a spirograph right.
 A spirograph is a circle within a circle, where the inside circle rotates like a wheel, inside the larger circle.
 What?
 Hey?